 Randy Wilhite, Fundraising

 The Greater Atlanta Home Builders Association Staff

 Renewing Your Certified Professional Home Builder of Georgia (CPHB) Designation

-Please review your official CPHB Certificate or review your CPHB BuilderFusion file for your company’s anniversary date.
+Please review your official CPHB Certificate for your company’s anniversary date.
 At renewal, you will be required to continuously meet the initial program criteria (i.e. insurance, etc.) but will not have to attend another CPHB orientation or resubmit references.
 The Housing Institute will need you to update your current file.
 You also will need to meet the 16-hour education requirement and provide any materials relating to any new CPHB policies and procedures.

 If you have questions regarding the renewal process, please contact Valerie Siegel at 678-775-1469.